codacy/codacy-pmd7/src/main/resources/docs/description/category_java_multithreading_UseNotifyAllInsteadOfNotify.md

 Since: PMD 3.0

 Thread.notify() awakens a thread monitoring the object.
 If more than one thread is monitoring, then only one is chosen.
-The thread chosen is arbitrary; thus its usually safer to call notifyAll() instead.
+The thread chosen is arbitrary; thus it's usually safer to call notifyAll() instead.

 Example(s):
 ```